 Head Start programs operate in all 50 states, the District of Columbia, and six territories.

 In 2012, 30% of Head Start participants spoke a language other than English at home, representing more than 140 languages.

 volunteered in Head Start programs in 2011

-Since 1965, Head Start has provided comprehensive services to nearly 30 million children and their families.
+Since 1965, Head Start has provided comprehensive services to more than 30 million children, birth to age 5, and their families.